Dan Taulapapa McMullin

-Dan Taulapapa McMullin (born May 23, 1957) is an American Samoan artist, known for his poetry, visual art and film.
-His major themes are his indigenous Samoan heritage and his fa'afafine gender identity.
+Dan Taulapapa McMullin (born May 23, 1957) is an American Samoan artist, known for their poetry, visual art and film.
+Their major themes are their indigenous Samoan heritage and their fa'afafine gender identity.
 McMullin has been creating literary and artistic works for over 35 years, and has received numerous awards, fellowships, and grants.
-He works in a variety of literary styles and visual art modes.
-In his adult life, he has spent time in Los Angeles (where he worked for many years), and now live with his partner in Laguna, California, and Hudson, New York.
+They work in a variety of literary styles and visual art modes.
+In their adult life, they have spent time in Los Angeles (where they worked for many years), and now live with their husband in Hudson, New York.